droctothorpe/kubecolor/README.md

 source ~/.bash_profile
 ```

-They just copy .kubecolor to your home directory and source it in your bash_profile.
+These commands simply copy **.kubecolor** to your home directory and source it in your bash_profile.

 Now you can invoke kubecolor with the `events` command.